How We Began

 I advertised in the Illawarra Mercury and a handful of people became involved in befriending these newest members of our community.
 We decided to set up a local organisation, register it as a charity and seek broader support from the host community.
 Twenty people responded to a local newspaper article about the SCARF launch.
 We wanted to support children with their schooling, providing home tutors and starting a Homework Centre.

 Back then, there were about 10 families in our region.
-Today SCARF has over 1700 community members registered with us, representing nearly 400 households.
+Today SCARF has over 2100 community members registered with us, representing nearly 400 households.
 Most have been out of country and living in camps or other desperate conditions for at least five and in some cases, up to 20, years.
-Three hundred and fifty volunteers work now with the community through SCARF’s varied programs.
+Over 150 volunteers work now with the community through SCARF’s varied programs.

 SCARF’s many achievements since 2005 have been possible only because of our fabulous engagement with the community.
 We’ve done it all without any ongoing government support.